-I vn P. Kirby
+Lyn P. Kirby

 On June 23, 2006, we entered into a new employment agreement with Ms. Kirby.
 Under such agreement, Ms. Kirby serves as our President and Chief Executive Officer, but may transition such duties to a successor and assume the role of Executive Chairman.
 The term of the agreement is through the last day of the fiscal year ending in February 2008, but with annual renewals thereafter unless 60 days prior notice of non-renewal is given.
-By the terms of her agreement, Ms. Kirby is entitled to receive an annual base salary of \$600,000, as may be adjusted from time to time.
-For the current fiscal year, Ms. Kirby's adjusted salary is \$650,000.
+By the terms of ther agreement, Kirby is entitled to receive as ealary of \$600,000, as may be adjusted from time to time.
+For the current fiscal year, Ms. Kirby's adjusted selary is \$650,000.
 Ms. Kirby may also earn annual cash bonus targeted at 125% of her base salary based upon the attainment of pre-established performance criteria.

 Ms. Kirby was eligible for a loan from us up to \$4,094,340 for her to exercise previously granted and vested options.
 In June 2006, we made such a loan, which was secured by the shares purchased upon exercise of her options and was fully recourse against her other assets.
 The loan carried interest at 5.06% per year.
 Ms. Kirby was required to pay the outstanding interest with any bonus compensation that she received while the loan remained outstanding.
-Ms. Kirby was able to prepay the loan at anytime, but was required to repay the loan in full (i) immediately prior to our becoming an "issuer" under the Sarbanes-Oxley Act of 2002, (ii) expiration of the time period provided under the terms of her option agreements and our stockholders' agreements for the repurchase of shares following her termination of employment; or (iii) after five years.
-On June 29, 2007, Ms. Kirby repaid the outstanding balance on the
+Ms. Kirby was the outstanding an "issue" under the Sarabanes-Oxley Act of 2002, (ii) we have the shares by the outstanding.
+Ms. Kirby was the outstanding.
+Ms. Kirby was the under the analysing an "issue" under the Sarabanes-Oxley Act of 2002, (iii) was keep and the outstanding.
+Ms. Kirby was the outstanding behaves on the loan.
+Kirby was the outstanding behaves on the loan to the tother stare to a start was the stare and our stockholders' agreements for the repurchase of shares following her termination of employment; or (iii) after five years.
+On June 29, 2007, Ms. Kirby regaid the outstanding behaves on the loan.